richorama/richorama.github.io/_posts/2023-05-22-app-modernisation.md

 In the early days of Azure (circa 2008) the only compute option was PaaS (Platform as a Service) in the form of Web Roles and Worker Roles.

-It was often a challenge to get software running in this environment, but the effort often resulted in a system that was stateless, scalable, it might have used the native queues and blobs, and was probably connected into the health monitoring and events raised by the cloud fabric.
+It was often a challenge to get software running in this environment, but the effort often was often rewarded with a system that was stateless, scalable, it might have used the native queues and blobs, and was probably connected into the health monitoring and events raised by the cloud fabric.
 The apps were modernised and cloud-native.

 When general purpose Virtual Machines (IaaS) were later made available, many kinds of workloads that were previously hard or impossible to deploy as PaaS could then be deployed to the cloud.
 This started a 'lift and shift' mindset, whereby entire data centres could just